JakeSteam/blog-personal/_posts/2023-07-04-june-july-android-game-reviews.md

 The dev (Ejelta) has made no other games besides a tech demo from over a decade ago, and [their website](https://ejelta.com/) suggests mobile development is very much a hobby project.

 After speaking to the dev, it turns out there *are* small payments to unlock each grid, with 20 completions in each provided for free.
 Since I was trying the larger / harder puzzles, I was nowhere near the limit!
-Regardless, no adverts and a one-off payment for each grid style seems fair.
-Once I get to the limits I'll update this post with the actual prices.
+The unlocks are £0.99 for the full base game (4 types of board), then £0.99 for one additional board type.
+It's great value in my opinion, I wish there were a few more board types to buy honestly.

 ### Tips